niieani/bash-oo-framework/README.md

 Hurray: logging from myFunction
 ```

-As you can see, logging automatically redirected the logger from our function from our previously registered STDERR to our more specifically defined MYLOGGER
+As you can see, logging automatically redirected the logger from our function from our previously registered STDERR to our more specifically defined MYLOGGER.
 If you wish to keep logging to both loggers, you can disable the specificity filter:

 ```bash